hybridsjs/hybrids/docs/README.md

 ### Localization

 The library supports automatic translation of the component's content, which makes translation seamless and easy to integrate.
-Additionally, it provides a way to add dynamic messages with plural forms, HTML content, or use messages outside of the template context.
-Also, it comes with handy CLI tool to extract messages from the source code!
+Additionally, it provides a way to add dynamic messages with plural forms, HTML content, or to use messages outside of the template context.
+It also comes with a handy CLI tool to extract messages from the source code!

 ```javascript
 import { define, html, localize } from "hybrids";